 As every marketer knows (unless you’ve been living under a rock), content marketing is white hot.
-However, to improve your effectiveness, you need more than a spaghetti marketing approach to content.
-You must understand which are the best content formats for achieving your main business objectives.
+To improve your effectiveness, you must understand which are the best content marketing formats to use to achieve your main business objectives.

 While recent MarketingSherpa research focused on creating content to support search optimization, the data is worth examining since it gives insights into how marketers think about content.
 (For a different perspective, here’s an analysis of content marketing based on Content Marketing Institute and MarketingProfs research.)

 Here’s how marketers view different content marketing formats.